 On an interpersonal level, Amphista are usually described as friendly but slightly withdrawn, preferring working on their projects to personal niceties.
 Like many vecs, they seem slightly obsessive by human standards

 Amphista are naturally co-operative.
 The default social group consists of those individuals working together to build and maintain a single hab.
 They share ideas and seek a consensus solution that uses the creative input of all members.
-Maintenance tasks are divided by rota.
+Maintenance tasks are divided by rota, assigning the appropriate number of individuals to each task.

 Fission of a hab-group occurs when some members have creative differences with those around them and leave to start work on their own hab.
 There is no acrimony in such a split.
 Rather, the Amphista see it as an occasion for joy and sometimes even celebration.
 The two hab-groups may have a close relationship for decades thereafter.